slym1v98/flownest-flutter/README.md

-# Kappa Flutter
+# FLownest Flutter

-Kappa Flutter is a simple plugin for Flutter that helps you to generate a new project with a predefined structure and configurations.
+FLownest Flutter is a simple plugin for Flutter that helps you to generate a new project with a predefined structure and configurations.
 Clean architecture, localization, and build flavors are the main features of this plugin.